Akawi85/credit_defaulters/README.md

 - Training on entire dataset
 - Final notes

-The goal of this project is to create a reliable service for banks and other credit card issuance companies that helps to detect clients who will default on the card repayments given some highlighted features of the client.
+The goal of this project is to create a reliable service for banks and other credit card issuance companies that helps to detect clients who will default on the credit repayments given some highlighted features of the client.
 This service will enable these credit card issuance companies detect defaulters beforehand, thereby averting loss of credit, mitigate against the rising cost of legal actions accrued in pursuance of defaulters, increase productivity of staff who will now spend less time verifying clients credibility, ensure smoother credit card issuance process to credible clients amongst others.

 ### Brief Summary on dataset features:
 * PAY_0 and PAY_2–PAY_6: These columns show the status of repayments made by each credit-card customer whose details are listed in the dataset.
 The six columns cover repayments made from April 2005 through September 2005, in reverse order.
 For example, PAY_0 indicates a customer's repayment status in September 2005 and PAY_6 indicates the customer's repayment status in April 2005.